Knight time: Rookie saves 36, Panthers top Lightning 4-1

 Knight was 4-0-0 after turning pro following his sophomore season at Boston College and signing with the Panthers.
 And following the struggles of Sergei Bobrovsky and Chris Driedger in the first four games of the series — they gave up a combined 19 goals — the Panthers began dropping hints on Sunday that it would be Knight’s turn, then let more clues emerge at Monday’s morning skate.

 They didn’t officially announce Knight as the starter until pregame warmups began Monday.
-With the way he played, there might not even be a need to ask about who starts Game 6.
+He was told he had the job Sunday.
+With the way he played, there’s no need to wonder who starts Game 6.

 Knight stopped each of the last 36 shots he faced.
-And the roars from the season-high crowd got louder throughout the night.
+The roars from the crowd started during the national anthem — “… gave proof through the KNIGHT,” they shouted — and got louder throughout the night.
+They even drowned out most of his postgame interview that was played on the Panthers’ scoreboard.

+“An NHL goaltender, they’re all good,” Tampa Bay’s Brayden Point said.
+“He played well tonight.
+We have to find a way to beat him.”

 It took the Lightning all of 53 seconds to get on the board, scoring on the first shot Knight saw.
-Blake Coleman got past Florida’s Keith Yandle and a sprawling Jonathan Huberdeau along the right-wing boards, waited for Knight to slide his direction and then tapped the puck back into the slot.
+Blake Coleman got past Florida’s Keith Yandle and a sprawling Huberdeau along the right-wing boards, waited for Knight to slide his direction and then tapped the puck back into the slot.
 Colton had nothing but net to shoot at, and just like that it was 1-0.

 Things stayed that way until — for the second time this series — a football coach happened to go a little crazy.